Yoric/Numendo-2019/talk.md

 --

 - All domain knowledge can be part of the toolchain/CDN.
-- Requires limited/no action by web developer.
+- Benefits require limited/no action by web developer.

 --